Stories of Victims & Survivors of the Holocaust in the former Soviet Union

 - NHNF Volumes I & II bundle—$54

-Proceeds from Volums I and II of the book will go to the Illinois Holocaust Museum and Education Center for exhibits and programs on the Soviet Holocaust story and to Holocaust Community Services at CJE SeniorLife for assistance to Holocaust survivors from the FSU and for ongoing effort to document and preserve the history of the Soviet Holocaust experience.
+Proceeds from Volumes I and II of the book will go to the Illinois Holocaust Museum and Education Center for exhibits and programs on the Soviet Holocaust story and to Holocaust Community Services at CJE SeniorLife for assistance to Holocaust survivors from the FSU and for ongoing efforts to document and preserve the history of the Soviet Holocaust experience.

 *Foreword to Never Heard Never Forget: Stories of Victims and Survivors of the Holocaust in the Soviet Union

-Illinois Holocaust Museum and Education Center is thrilled to share the launch of the new online exhibition experience on The Holocaust in the Soviet Union, developed in partnership with Holocaust Community Services at CJE SeniorLife.
+The Illinois Holocaust Museum and Education Center is thrilled to share the launch of the new online exhibition experience, The Holocaust in the Soviet Union, developed in partnership with Holocaust Community Services at CJE SeniorLife.

-The site is a first-of-its-kind online experience, for the Museum itself, and for sharing the little-known history of the Holocaust in the Soviet Union as told through the stories of Chicago-area survivors and their families.
-This new site includes an online exhibition, research page with access to the Museum’s full photo and object collection connected to the Holocaust in the Soviet Union; stories page developed in partnership with Holocaust Community Services highlighting individual stories of Chicago-area survivors and rescuers; and a page dedicated to secondary classroom educator and student activities.
+The site is a first-of-its-kind online experience, for the museum itself, and for sharing the little-known history of the Holocaust in the Soviet Union as told through the stories of Chicago-area survivors and their families.
+This new site includes an online exhibition; a research page with access to the museum’s full photo and object collection connected to the Holocaust in the Soviet Union; a stories page developed in partnership with Holocaust Community Services at CJE SeniorLife highlighting individual stories of Chicago-area survivors and rescuers; and a page dedicated to secondary classroom educator and student activities.

 This project was a remarkable interdepartmental and community effort, and the result is a truly elegant and powerful online experience.